ZalZarak/RGBD-to-3D-Pose/README.md

 ### [Simulator](src/simulator.py)

 The Simulator simulates the humanoid in 3D with simple spheres and cylinders.
-It either receives them from RGBDto3DPose in real-time or from a file.
+It either receives them from Perceptor in real-time or from a file.
 It can be integrated into other programs.
 Collision detection works between the humanoid and other objects.
 The collision humanoid collision filter group mask is (-1, 1, 0).
 Current joint positions are saved in self.joints.